fboender/sla/README.md

 * It allows you to list the available rules, something Make still can't do properly after 43 years.
+* You can include short and long descriptions / help for build rules.
 * You can run target rules from anywhere in your project.
 * Sla automatically times your builds.

 ## Usage

+Here's the output of `--help`, although there's not much to see:

+    Usage: sla [-hdv] [--version] <rule> [param [param...]]

+    Simple Little Automator.
+Find and execute tasks from a shell script.

+    Arguments:
+      -h, --help      Show this help message
+      -d, --debug     Show debug information
+      -v, --verbose   Verbose output
+      -V, --version   Show sla version

+    If no <rule> is specified, lists the available rules.

+    Use '/home/fboender/.local/bin/sla <rule> --help' to show a rule's full description.

+You can use the `--verbose` option to show what your rules are executing.
+Basically the same as doing `set -x` in your script.

 ### Example usage